McCarthy Stone is the UK's leading developer and manager of retirement communities. All of our developments and services are based within the UK.

 - A risk management framework: this has been implemented across the Group to identify, monitor and manage key business risks, including tax;

-- Qualified specialist resources: day-to-day management of the Group’s tax affairs is dealt with by the Director of Tax & Treasury and a central in-house tax department of qualified professionals.
+- Qualified specialist resources: day-to-day management of the Group’s tax affairs is dealt with by the Head of Tax & Treasury and a central in-house tax department of qualified professionals.
 The finance team and relevant operating functions work alongside the tax department to adhere to the tax policies and processes in place.
-The CFO meets with the Director of Tax & Treasury on a regular basis to ensure that key issues are discussed, and tax risks and controls are regularly reviewed.
+The CFO meets with the Finance Director and Head of Tax & Treasury on a regular basis to ensure that key issues are discussed, and tax risks and controls are regularly reviewed.
 Any major issues are then raised with the Board by the CFO as appropriate.
-The Risk & Audit Committee will also review any significant Group tax risks; and

-- Specialist advisers: specialist tax advice is sought from appropriately qualified specialists when dealing with any material, higher risk or complex issue.
+- Specialist advisers: specialist tax advice is sought from appropriately qualified specialists when dealing with any material, higher risk or complex issues.

 McCarthy Stone has a low risk appetite in relation to tax matters and aims to retain a low risk status with HMRC.

 Tax risks are assessed on a case by case basis, ensuring that decisions involving tax are made with due regard to reputational, regulatory and legislative considerations.
-McCarthy Stone is not prepared to accept a level of risk that could adversely impact its integrity and status as a Group listed on the London Stock Exchange or the Group’s relationship with HMRC
+McCarthy Stone is not prepared to accept a level of risk that could adversely impact its integrity and the Group’s relationship with HMRC.

 The Group’s attitude towards tax planning